 Function

-There’s a senior digital lead and a team, with growing digital opportunities in other teams.
+There’s a senior digital lead with a team, and growing digital opportunities in other teams.

 Level 5